razagna/Accelerated-Cpp/Chapter 05/Exercises/README.md

 The test programs for this chapter can be viewed in the [Examples](../Examples) folder.

 #### Q5-1.
 Design and implement a program to produce a permuted index.
 The phrases have been sorted after un-rotating them using a function that compares the first letter of each phrase after the separator.
-The algorithm helper functions are implemented [here](src/permuted_index.cpp)

-The solution can be found in [q01](q01.cpp).
+The algorithm functions are implemented [here](src/permuted_index.cpp).
+The driver function can be viewed in [q01](q01.cpp).

 #### Q4-2.
 Write the complete new version of the student-grading program, which extracts records for failing students, using `vector`s.
 Write another that uses `list`s.
-Measure the performance
+Measure the performance.
 At small numbers, the `vector` & `list` implementations have similar performance.
 But because the `extract_fails` function erases elements from the interior of the data structure, as the numbers grow the `list` implementation wins in terms of efficiency.
-The table below shows the performance in terms of seconds.
+The table below shows the performance of each data structure in seconds.

 | File size |[vector](q02-1.cpp)|[list](q02-2.cpp)|
 |-----------|-------------------|-----------------|